MDalamin5/Data-Science-ML/CSE445/Final-Project/README.md

 - **Matplotlib**

 ---
-Thank you for checking out our project!
+Thank you for checking out My project!
 Feel free to contribute or reach out with feedback or suggestions.

-> "Does anyone have any questions or suggestions?" — *Team 4, CSE445*